requiredghost/ralsei.gay/README.md

 This is the repository for my personal website.
 This is hosted on [ralsei.gay](https://ralsei.gay) and uses the[Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 I am open to pull requests and any issues that this site might have so if you ever wanna contribute or point out any issues right now, please do so!

-## To add:

-- About and Projects pages.

 ## Changelog

 ### 2.2